Vehicle-Counter-Braincore/Tracking/README.md

 - Specify the path to your YOLO model using the --model_path argument.

 ## Example Output
-You can see the output video through this link https://drive.google.com/file/d/1f3tUvj7vKtoEJsuhdrVV3tnsgihIgVz6/view?usp=sharing
+You can see the output video through this [Google Drive Link](https://drive.google.com/file/d/1f3tUvj7vKtoEJsuhdrVV3tnsgihIgVz6/view?usp=sharing)